Last updated on November 11th, 2020 at 06:50 pm

-Pumpkin pie is such a quintessential American dessert.
+Pumpkin pie is such a quintessentially American dessert.
 They say "American as apple pie" but to me pumpkin pie is about as American as it gets.
 It reminds me of Fall in New England where I tried every pumpkin spice dish that wasn't nailed down.
 Those flavours!

 We don't serve pumpkin pie here in Australia but I think we might have to change that.
 This vegan pumpkin pie is rich, smooth and just plain wonderful.
 Who wouldn't want a piece of this?!